Company Logo - Home Link

 Once you’ve climbed to the highest point of the park, you’ll be rewarded with perfect views of east London – think the O2 dome, Canary Wharf, the Gherkin, and The Shard.

-You’ll also get a perfect view of Christopher Wren’s Greenwich Naval College and the 17th-century Queen’s House.
+I'm a history buff so I love this view because it also encompasses Christopher Wren’s Greenwich Naval College and the 17th-century Queen’s House.

-You might consider taking our self-guided tour of Greenwich.
+You might consider taking my self-guided tour of Greenwich.

 • Nearest Underground Station: Greenwich